bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= v1.14.4 =
+* Added compatibility with Gutenberg
+* Added Gutenberg blocks for Galleries, Albums, Categories and Tags
+* Fixed related gmedia images by tags for WP Posts
+* Fixed compatibility with some themes
+* Changed: the full IP address now not saved to database in logger

+= v1.14.2 =
+* Added option to disable WoowBox Banner
+* Added compatibility with PHP 7.2
+* Added compatibility with PHP 5.3
+* Fixed cache of gallery modules
+* Fixed uninstall error
+* Fixed clear button in Build Query

 = v1.14.0 =
 * Added cache for Gmedia Modules queries